 Transportation emissions are approximately 25% of total emissions in Canada.
 Jurisdictions across the country are considering policy mandates and incentives for alternative fuels, as well as major public transit and urban planning initiatives intended to reduce the carbon intensity of transportation.

-British Columbia's Low Carbon Fuel Requirement Regulation requires fuel suppliers to meet a provincial fuel pool carbon intensity target through blending incremental renewable fuel or investing in alternative fuels infrastructure.
-Federal and provincial renewable fuel standards mandate blending of ethanol into gasoline, and biodiesel into diesel.
+British Columbia’s Renewable and Low Carbon Fuel Requirement Regulation requires fuel suppliers to meet a provincial fuel pool carbon intensity target through blending incremental renewable fuel or investing in alternative fuels infrastructure.
+Federal and provincial renewable fuel standards mandate blending of ethanol into gasoline, and blending biodiesel into diesel.

 In addition, the federal government has recently proposed implementing a national Clean Fuels Standard, which remains under development.

 The U.S. Environmental Protection Agency (U.S. EPA) has established a rule mandating that all large facilities (defined as facilities emitting greater than 25,000 tonnes of CO2e per year, which includes Suncor’s refinery in Commerce City, Colorado) must report their GHG emissions.
 The mandate of the U.S. EPA is under review by the current administration.
 In June 2017, the withdrawal of the U.S. from the Paris Agreement was announced.
 The current administration has also overturned a number of decisions made by the previous administration.
 Efforts have also been made at the state level to adopt legislation requiring entities to report on GHG emissions.
 Suncor continues to monitor these developments.
 The outcome of these changes in approach to GHG emissions is currently unclear and the impact on Suncor, including its Commerce City, Colorado refinery, is unknown at the time of publication.